vixhez/best-foot-forward/README.md

 I thoroughly enjoyed building this app, and feel the experience was quite formative as it was my first full-scale app built completely individually.

 However, of course, there is room for improvement.
-I feel the following areas are things I will consider more closely when building my next app:
+I will consider the following areas more closely when building my next app:

 - Implementation of a back end using Laravel to provide some long-term memory for the app, and to work toward an even smoother user experience.
 In the context of Best Foot Forward, a back end would have provided feature such as remembering previously generated teams
 - Being more closely guided by the user journey when building components.
 More specifically in this case - being able to remember player names when going back a step from the team preview section, which was made difficult by the fact I utilised multiple class-based components and local state for this functionality